Garylikai/Garylikai.github.io/_pages/research.md

 3. *Data Science from Scratch: First Principles with Python* by Joel Grus, 2nd Edition, 2019, O'Reilly
 - A comprehensive introduction to data science in Python with a more emphasis on machine learning.
 4. *The Data Science Design Manual* by Steven S. Skiena, 2017, Springer
-- A very comprehensive and introduction to data science for beginners.
+- A very comprehensive and easy-to-read introduction to data science for beginners.
+5. *The Signal and the Noise: Why so many predictions fail but some don't* by Nate Silver, 2012, Penguin Press